Alegruz/alegruz.github.io/Notes/2021/November/English/SmoothedParticlesHydrodynamicsCuda.md

 }
 ```

-##### Update positionitions
+##### Update Positions

-Now we have acquired the velocityocities which we can now calculate the positionitions of each particles.
+Now we have acquired the Velocities which we can now calculate the Positions of each particles.
 However, we need to do one more additional step: **boundary handling**.

 To keep it simple, we will imagine that there is an invisible box that surrounds the particles.
 The box is 2.0f in width, height, and depth.